rancher/docs/content/rancher/v2.x/en/cluster-provisioning/_index.md

 ### Hosted Kubernetes Cluster

-If you use a Kubernetes provider such as Google GKE, Rancher can integrate with its cloud APIs, allowing you to create and manage a hosted cluster from the Rancher UI.
+If you use a Kubernetes provider such as Google GKE, Rancher integrates with its cloud APIs, allowing you to create and manage a hosted cluster from the Rancher UI.

 [Hosted Kubernetes Cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters)